Evil eye: definition, origin and meaning

 🔹 Definition of the evil eye:

-The evil eye is the negative energy transmitted through the gaze .
-It can be voluntary (jealousy, envy, hatred) or unconscious (silent frustration, excessive admiration without good intentions).
+The evil eye is the negative energy transmitted by the gaze .
+It can be voluntary (jealousy, envy, hatred) or unconscious (silent frustration, excessive admiration without good intention).

 It's as if a too insistent look , even silent, could stick an invisible wave on your success, your happiness, or your good energy.
 And often, it can: